 I grew up loving to play.
 I remember being outside for hours, coasting on my scooter up and down our long driveway, my heels scraping the pavement and getting stained a soot color.
-I remember while I was zooming along on my razor, I would pretend I was a talk show radio host, announcing giveaways, interviewing people, anything I could think of.
-My mind was free to roam, to imagine anything, everything was a possibility.
+While I was zooming along on my razor, I would pretend I was a talk show radio host, announcing giveaways, interviewing people, and anything I could think of.
+My mind was free to roam, to imagine anything.
+Everything was a possibility.

-My sister and I would play dolls from sunup to sundown if we had any indicate of how the day went.
+My sister and I would play dolls from sunup to sundown if we had any say in how the day went.
 We somehow never got tired of each other during childhood.
 I had a certain instinct to protect her and my brothers physically and emotionally.
-Nobody was going to mess with my other siblings except for me.
+Nobody was going to mess with my siblings except for me.

 Family is important to me because my family is so huge.
-There’s so many of us on every side of the lineage tree.
+There are so many of us on every side of the lineage tree.
 I remember spending lots of time with my other cousins.
 I thought they were the coolest people in the world.
-We would make up games, pretending we were professional water sport athletes, but also members of the Cheetah Girls belting their lyrics.
+We would make up games, pretending we were professional water sports athletes, but also members of the Cheetah Girls belting their lyrics.
 Playing was always at the top of the list.

 My childhood was good.
 It was fun.
-I had two loving parents, both sets of grandparents actively involved in my life, and three younger siblings I was paving the way for.
+I had two loving parents, both sets of grandparents actively involved in my life, and three younger siblings I was paving the way.

 As much as I loved playing, I also loved writing.
 I’ve filled dozens of notebooks with thoughts, stories, ideas, dreams, visions, emotions, and anything else that flows from a pen.

-One of the most important lessons I’ve recently learned is the power of focusing, of niching down, of honing in on a certain craft, getting really good at that thing.
+One of the most important lessons I’ve recently learned is the power of focusing, of niching down, of honing in on a certain craft and getting really good at that thing.

 I recently discovered that my personality type is a campaigner, meaning that I’m a true free spirit, a dreamer.
 It’s been quite fascinating to learn more about myself through that lens.
 Learning new things about myself is another favorite activity of mine.
 I really want to know myself, to be in tune with the beating of my heart, the flow of my breath, and the nerves that are always firing.
 I’m not sure if I’ll ever fully understand myself, but truly knowing myself is something I strive towards daily.